-NURS 6332 - Teaching Strategies (3)
+NURS 6232 - Teaching Strategies (2)

-This course will survey principles of teaching and learning, learning theories and evidence-based teaching practices.
-Additionally, students will examine the role, student-faculty relationships and trends and issues in nursing education.
+This course will survey principles of teaching and learning, learning theories, and evidence-based teaching practices.
+Additionally, students will examine the legal and ethical aspects of the academic nurse educator role, student/faculty relationships, and trends and issues in nursing education.